WSGC Graduate & Professional Research Fellowship

-The Consortium invites applications for WSGC Graduate & Professional Research Fellowship Program Awards for the 2017-2018 academic year.
+The Consortium invites applications for WSGC Graduate & Professional Research Fellowship Program Awards for the 2018-2019 academic year.
+For consideration, application forms must be complete, and be accompanied by supporting documentation.
 The Consortium especially encourages applications from members of minority groups, women, persons with disabilities, and from those pursuing interdisciplinary aerospace studies in, but not limited to, engineering, the sciences, architecture, law, business, nursing and medicine.
 Award winners will be chosen based on academic performance, aerospace-related promise, and the demonstrated interest in pursuing a career in STEM/aerospace.
-For consideration, the application form must be complete and be accompanied by supporting documentation.

 Supporting Materials Required with Application:

-- Include a two- to four-page proposal containing the following (see Tools & Tips for more information on how to create professional communications):
+- A two- to four-page proposal containing the following (see Tools & Tips for more information on how to create professional communications):

-(a) A clear, concise statement of the space, aerospace, or space-related research, technology, or design project in which you will be engaged or you propose to conduct during the period of this award (indicate if this research is directly involved with the degree your are pursuing).
-Include how your independent research, at least in a broad sense, aligns with NASA Directorate or Center goals.
+- A clear, concise statement of the space, aerospace, or space-related research.
+Include how the independent research, at least in a broad sense, aligns with NASA Directorate or Center goals.

-(d) The significance/value of your work for the space/aerospace field.
+- The significance/value of work for the space/aerospace field.

 - Copies (unofficial are acceptable) of your undergraduate transcript(s)

-- Copies (unofficial are acceptable) of your graduate transcript(s), including most recent
+- Copies (unofficial are acceptable) of your graduate or professional degree program transcript(s), including most recent

 Required Letters of Recommendation

-Letter(s) of recommendation may also be emailed to firstname.lastname@example.org.
-Subject: RFP17_LOR.
+Letter(s) of recommendation may also be emailed to email@example.com.
+Subject: RFP18_LOR.